Inchoo/Inchoo_PHP7/README.md

 Patches:
 https://magento.com/tech-resources/download#download2240

-**Big THANKS to all contributors for reporting issues, testing, submitting pull requests.**
+**Big THANKS to all contributors for reporting issues, testing, submitting pull requests.
+Your input was invaluable since official patch is based on work started here ;)**

 # Inchoo_PHP7